-After the success of the Policy Chapters in 2018 ACN is delighted to have our inaugural Policy Chapters continue under the same expert leadership and guidance of our highly regarded Chairs and Deputy Chairs.
+The Australian College of Nursing runs Policy Chapters under the expert leadership and guidance of our highly regarded Chairs and Deputy Chairs.
 The aim of the Chapters is to provide opportunities for nursing leaders and experts to inform change and guide future directions through collaboration.

-Each Policy Chapter will focus on a specific issue and draw on the specialised skills and expertise of members of ACN and external stakeholders to work with and influence government and policy makers.
-We welcome returning Chapter members as well as new members who bring a wealth of experience and knowledge to their Chapters in 2019.
-We are excited by the work being undertaken this year and cannot wait to share the work of the Chapters with you.
+Each Policy Chapter focuses on a specific issue and draws on the specialised skills and expertise of members of ACN and external stakeholders to work with and influence government and policy makers.
+In 2020 we are introducing a new Policy Chapter titled Emissions Reduction Policy Chapter which will focus on reducing our carbon footprint through nursing leadership.
+We welcome returning Chapter members as well as new members who bring a wealth of experience and knowledge to their Chapters in 2020.
+We are very proud of the work that the Policy Chapters have produced in recent years and are excited by the work being undertaken this year.

 Policy Chapter Chairs